neneyhsw/ryu_multipath/README.md

 cmd "./install.sh -h" shows function of parameters.
 this can customize the installation.

-2.2.1 is Mininet version.
+Mininet's version is 2.2.1.
-2.3.1 is Open vSwitch version.
+Open vSwitch's version is 2.3.1.

 ## Commands